karunakarrao/DevOps/Docker/Docker-notes.md

 ```
 -------------------

-	$ docker-compose up	--> to bringup the application components.
+	$ docker-compose up	--> to bring up all the application components.
+ 	$ docker-compose down 	--> To bring down all the application components.
+  	$ docker-

 Q. What is Docker: Networking ?
 --------------------------------